grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Johnny:** Sure.
 If we followed the ATDD process, we would start writing what we call acceptance-level specification.
 In our case, however, a unit-level specification will be enough.
-Let us take the first example:
+Let's take the first example:

 ### Statement 1: Calculator should display 0 on creation